 Of course, all the cavern tours require a ticket; you can still enjoy the stunning landscape and nature trails around Natural Bridge Caverns for free.
 Bring a picnic, explore the outdoor spaces, and admire the natural limestone formations in the area.
 Best of all, the Cavern’s spring event is free and packed with interactive activities for all ages.

-Mark your calendars for the Spring Fever Fest at Natural Bridge Caverns, happening weekends from March 29 to April 19, 2025.
+The Spring Fever Fest at Natural Bridge Caverns, happening weekends from March 29 to April 19, 2025.
 Immerse yourself in Texas wildlife with vibrant pollinator gardens, enlightening displays, and complimentary seed packets.
-Enjoy engaging family activities like a scavenger hunt, live music from 12 PM to 3 PM, and delightful themed food and merchandise.
+Enjoy family activities like a scavenger hunt, live music, and food.

 Watch a Free Movie at Tower of the Americas